Angela Merkel makes breakthrough with German coalition deal

 Berlin (CNN)German Chancellor Angela Merkel moved a step closer to forming a coalition government with her center-left rivals on Wednesday, after four months of political uncertainty.

-A spokesperson for the SPD confirmed it had reached a deal with Merkel's center-right CDU, but stressed that it would need to be formally approved by the party's 460,000 members.
+A spokesperson for the Social Democrats, (SPD) confirmed it had reached a deal with Merkel's center-right CDU/CSU, but stressed that it would need to be formally approved by the party's 460,000 members.

 The announcement represents a huge breakthrough for Merkel, who has struggled to form a government since suffering embarrassment at September's election.

-The deal paves the way for a return to the so-called "grand coalition" between the CDU and SPD, which governed Germany for 12 years until the last election.
-It would also leave the right-wing Alternative for Germany party as the man opposition in the German parliament.
+The deal paves the way for a return to the so-called "grand coalition" between the CDU and SPD, which governed prior to the last election.
+It would also leave the right-wing Alternative for Germany party as the main opposition in the German parliament.

 The AfD's anti-immigration stance proved popular with voters, taking it to 12.6% of the vote, a political earthquake in Germany.